 Doug Anderson is a 14-year veteran of the Fantasy Sports industry.
 His work has appeared on RotoExperts.com, Yahoo.com, SI.com, and NFL.com, as well as in the pages of USA Today’s Fantasy Baseball Weekly and various other magazines.
 Doug has participated in both LABR and Tout Wars, the two preeminent expert fantasy baseball leagues in existence.
 Doug was formerly the Executive Editor at RotoExperts and is now Managing Editor here at FantraxHQ.
 You can follow him on Twitter @RotoDaddy.

-Fantrax was one of the fastest-growing fantasy sites of 2020 and we’re not letting our foot off the pedal now!
-With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now for a free year at Fantrax.com.
+Fantrax was one of the fastest-growing fantasy sites of the last few years, and we’re not stopping now.
+With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now at Fantrax.com.